Riding the bus

 I’ve not been shy in previous posts about sharing my love for travel.
 Or riding on planes.
 I also love sitting on trains and buses.
 Basically anything that lets me sit, think and look out the window.
-Each day in Japan, we take a 1-hour bus ride to a from the Twin Ring Motegi race track.
+Each day in Japan, we take a 1-hour bus ride to and from the Twin Ring Motegi race track.
 I awake in my itsy bitsy room and Hotel Sunshine, shower, get ready and head down to the local 7-Eleven and buy some coffee drinks and a weird pastry.
 Then I get on the bus.

 Lots of coffee in Japan